emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Locations/Burgomaster's Mansion (Vallaki).md

 * The pull rope opens an unfolding ladder that leads to the attic.

 ### P - Bridal Gown and Spirit Mirror
 > This room smells of powder and fine perfume.
-A vanity with a mirror stands against one wa
+A vanity with a mirror stands against one wall next to a faceless wooden mannequin wearing a white bridal gown.
+Mounted on another wall is a full-length mirror with a gilded frame.
+A door in one corner leads to a garderobe.

+* [[Lydia Petrovna]] keeps her bridal gown here to remind her of happier times
+* Using _Detect Magic_ will reveal that the mirror radiates conjuration magic.
+Casting _Identify_ reveals an assassin's ghost is bound to it as well as the rhyme required to summon the ghost:
+> Magic mirror on the wall,
+> summon forth your shade;
+> night's dark vengeance, heed my call
+> and wield your murderous blade

 ### Q -